guiijose/guiijose/README.md

 ## 🔧 Projects & Contributions

 I love working on **personal projects** where I can experiment with new ideas and technologies.
 Some of my notable work includes:
-- **Explciamisto Project**: Contributed to an open-source project focused on [brief description of what it does].
+- **Explciamisto**: Contributed to a project aimed at providing tutoring for financially disadvantaged teenagers in secondary schools across Portugal.
+As a member of the IT team, I played a key role in developing the web platform using **Django**.
-- **Self-Driving Car Projects**: Check out my repositories for personal projects related to autonomous vehicles and AI systems.
+- **School Projects**: Explore my repositories to see the personal projects I’ve developed as part of my coursework at university.

 Feel free to browse my repositories to see the work I've done and the projects I'm currently tackling.